leonjza/frida-boot/course/1-chapter-1/internals.md

 ### Using nm

-Before we use the debugger again, lets see how we can get an idea of which _symbols_ exists in the binary using the `nm` tool.
+Before we use the debugger again, let’s see how we can get an idea of which _symbols_ exists in the binary using the `nm` tool.
 Type `nm -D pew` and check the output:

 ```bash
 $ nm -D pew